Orange blossom aromatics & silky passionfruit with a complex finish.

-For the second year running, we’re excited to champion this excellent coffee, known as Hakuna Matata.
+For the fourth year running, we’re excited to champion this excellent coffee, known as Hakuna Matata.
 This is one of two elegant coffees from the little known origin of Ecuador, a small South American country which shares a border with two very big coffee producing countries, Colombia and Peru.
 High wages, the popularity of instant coffee and small coffee production are some of the many reasons why Ecuador struggles to compete with its big, highly recognised neighbours.
 Very little coffee is exported from Ecuador each year, which makes these coffees even more important to savour.

 It was at the Taza Dorada competition some three years ago where we first encountered the Hakuna Matata, then known as La Nube.
 Consistently, round after round during the coffee competition, these coffees were some of our favourites.
 Obviously, a visit to the farm was a must; upon arriving, we were surprised to find out that the farm rests only at 1350 masl – relatively low for such delicious Arabica coffee – which told us two things.
 First, the Hakuna Matata farm sits in a very unique micro climate, apparent by the lush landscape and afternoon mist.
 Two, the owner/operators, Henry and Verena Gaibor have applied excellent precision to their work, a characteristic no doubt instilled by their previous work in medical professions.